spacez320/eudaimonia/posts/go-notes.md

 ## Basics

+Go is a statically typed, general purpose, imperative language that is compiled, garbage collected, and features memory referencing, cross-compilation, and concurrency.

 - Style is enforced by the `go fmt` tool.
 Go expects certain styling to compile.
 - Each Go file declares a package.
 - All executable Go programs have a main function in a main package, otherwise they are libraries.